bekaku/bekaku/README.md

 ## 🧠 About Me

 From building backend microservices to crafting polished frontend experiences, I've worn many hats in the software world.
-I currently lead engineering teams, architect systems, and drive tech-forward innovation. — helping businesses grow through code.
+I currently lead engineering teams, architect systems, and drive tech-forward innovation for organizations. — helping businesses grow through code.

 I believe in open-source, automation, and staying curious in a fast-moving world.